Talk of the Town (Fred Again, Sammy Virji and Reggie song)

-"Talk of the Town" is a song by British producers Fred Again and Sammy Virji with Irish rapper Reggie, and appears on the reissue of Fred Again's album USB (2022).
+"Talk of the Town" is a song by British producers Fred Again and Sammy Virji with Irish rapper Reggie, and appears on a reissue of Fred Again's album USB (2022).
 It was released as a remix of Reggie's 2022 track of the same name for digital download and streaming on 3 November 2025 by Warner Music Group and Atlantic Records.
 Recorded in Dublin, Ireland on 30 October 2025, the song was written by the three artists, and produced by Darcy Lewis, Fred Again, and Virji.

 Background and release

 The song was recorded and produced on 30 October 2025 during a studio session broadcast on Twitch from Dublin, Ireland, where Fred Again was joined by Irish rappers Reggie, Travy, and Elzzz to finish two new tracks, "Talk of the Town" and "Did It Again".
 The artists then went to Dublin's Button Factory to perform the songs at a surprise concert.
 Another live concert took place the following day, for around 7,000 people at Dublin's RDS Simmonscourt.

 Upon release, Fred Again posted on Instagram to thank his two collaborators, Virji and Reggie, stating that it was one of those tracks he typically completes in about 27 minutes and that three elements satisfied him from start to finish.
 "Talk of the Town" is part of Fred Again's project, released as a reissue of his 2022 album USB, which involves releasing ten songs and performing ten concerts in ten cities worldwide.